superfly/docs/reference/load-balancing.html.md

     soft_limit = 20
 ```

 We set `type = "requests"` so Fly.io will use concurrent HTTP requests to determine when to adjust load.
 We prefer this to `type = "connections"`, because our web service does work for each request and our users may make multiple requests over a single connection (e.g., with HTTP/2).
+Fly Proxy will also pool connections to a Machine for a short time (about 4 seconds) when using `type = "requests"` to avoid frequent opening and closing of connections to your app.

 We set the `soft_limit` to 20, so we have a little room for Fly Proxy to shift load to other Machines before a single Machine becomes overwhelmed.